-The Company is Subject to Risks Relating to Illiquidity of the Company's Assets and Distributions In Kind.

-The Company invests primarily in private illiquid debt, loans and other assets for which no (or only a limited) liquid market exists or that are subject to legal or other restrictions on transfer and are difficult to sell in a secondary market.
-In some cases, the Company may be prohibited from selling such investments for a period of time or otherwise be restricted from disposing of such investments.
+The Fund is Subject to Risks Relating to Illiquidity of the Fund's Assets and Distributions In Kind.
+The Fund invests primarily in private illiquid debt, loans and other assets for which no (or only a limited) liquid market exists or that are subject to legal or other restrictions on transfer and are difficult to sell in a secondary market.
+In some cases, the Fund may be prohibited from selling such investments for a period of time or otherwise be restricted from disposing of such investments.
 The market prices, if any, for such assets tend to be volatile, and may fluctuate due to a variety of factors that are inherently difficult to predict.
 Furthermore, the types of investments made may require a substantial length of time to liquidate due to the lack of an established market for such investments or other factors.
-As a result, there is a significant risk that the Company may be unable to realize its investment objective by sale or other disposition at attractive prices or will otherwise be unable to complete any exit strategy.
+As a result, there is a significant risk that the Fund may be unable to realize its investment objective by sale or other disposition at attractive prices or will otherwise be unable to complete any exit strategies.
 Accordingly, the Adviser is unable to predict with confidence what, if any, exit strategies will ultimately be available for any given asset.
-Exit strategies which appear to be viable when an investment is initiated may be precluded by the time the investment is ready to be realized due to economic, legal or other reasons, and the Company may not be able to sell assets when the Company desires to do so or to realize what the Adviser perceives to be the fair value of its assets in the event of a sale.
+Exit strategies which appear to be viable when an investment is initiated may be precluded by the time the investment is ready to be realized due to economic, legal or other reasons, and the Fund may not be able to sell assets when the Fund desires to do so or to realize what the Adviser perceives to be the fair value of its assets in the event of a sale.
 Further, although the Adviser may at the time of making investments expect a certain portion of such investments to be refinanced or repaid before maturity, depending on economic conditions, interest rates and other variables, borrowers may not finance or repay loans early.
 Restricted securities may sell at a price lower than similar securities that are not subject to restrictions on resale.
-In addition, in times of extreme market disruption, there may be no market at all for one or more asset classes, potentially resulting in the inability of the Company to dispose of its assets for
+In addition, in times of extreme market disruption, there may be no market at all for one or more asset classes, potentially resulting in the inability of the Fund to dispose of its assets for an indefinite period of time.
+Even if investments are successful, they are unlikely to produce a realized return to shareholders for a period of years.
+Furthermore, a portion of interest on investments is paid in kind rather than in each to the Fund